zhangyancoder/git_notes/README.md

 ***
 All my life, l've only been pretending.
 Without me, his world will go on turning.
 A world that's full of happiness that I have never known.
 ***
+The more we do, the more we can do.
+The busier we are, the more leisure we have.
+***
+And everytime I see you in my dreams, I see your face, it's haunting me.
+***